 Encountering a Hawaiian green sea turtle up close is an incredibly exciting experience, and it’s natural to feel an impulse to reach out and touch it!
 We understand that urge completely.
 However, we must prioritize the long-term health of our marine ecosystem.
 To ensure that future generations can witness the beauty of these majestic creatures, we need to respect their space.

-Human contact can disrupt their natural behaviors, potentially spreading harmful bacteria or causing other forms of stress.
+Human contact can disrupt their natural behaviors, potentially spreading harmful bacteria or causing additional stress.
 By resisting the temptation to touch sea turtles or any other marine life, we contribute to their well-being and help preserve the delicate balance of Maui’s marine environment.
 Let’s work together to protect these animals and ensure their continued presence in our oceans!

 2. Never Throw Anything into the Water